Baby Cakes (film)

-Baby Cakes is a 1989 American romantic comedy-drama television film directed by Paul Schneider, written by Joyce Eliason, and starring Ricki Lake and Craig Sheffer.
+Babycakes is a 1989 American romantic comedy-drama television film directed by Paul Schneider, written by Joyce Eliason, and starring Ricki Lake and Craig Sheffer.
 It is a remake of the 1985 German film Sugarbaby and aired on CBS on Valentine's Day, February 14, 1989.

 The film inspired the 2004 song of the same name by the UK Garage act 3 of a Kind.

 Plot

 Mortuary cosmetician Grace Hart lives in Queens and rides the subway every day.
 Her somewhat unhappy existence is noted as she shops in a department store with her best friend, Keri, a socially awkward and mousy coworker, when she is rudely asked to look at their "Large Ladies Department".
 That same night, she and Keri are at a local skating rink when a young, attractive, amateur ice skater, Rob, catches Grace's eye; she claims that he is the most beautiful man she has ever laid eyes on.

 The following morning, Grace is wrapping a wedding present (a painted portrait of Grace and her father) for her butcher father, Al's supermarket wedding.
 Grace's new stepmother, a cashier at the same supermarket named Wanda, claims to care, but her sweet-talking attitude somehow always ends up insulting Grace in a passive aggressive sort of way instead of helping.
 When Grace is caught overindulging at the wedding, Wanda and Al express their concerns, to which she tells them she knows what they're going to say that she's got a pretty face, but she needs to lose weight.
 After sending Al to get her a drink, Wanda tells Grace that she'll never find a boyfriend if she doesn't lose weight.
 To shut Wanda up, Grace lies and states that she already has a boyfriend.
 A surprised Wanda says that she and Al would love to meet him.